hugo-apero/iyo-rstudio-global/content/blog/day02-series/04-customize/index.md

 ---
-title: "Why R?"
+title: "Make it custom"
-weight: 3
+weight: 4
 subtitle: ""
 excerpt: "Grid is the very first CSS module created specifically to solve the layout problems we’ve all been hacking our way around for as long as we’ve been making websites."
 date: 2021-01-25